-The surveys of relative sea level rates of rise global or local by many organizations as PSMSL (or NOAA) may be used to evaluate the acceleration by using the relative sea level rates of rise computed for the same tide gauge at two different times.
+The surveys of relative sea level rates of rise global or local by many organizations as Permanent Service for Mean Sea Level (PSMSL) or National Oceanic and Atmospheric Administration (NOAA) may be used to evaluate the acceleration by using the relative sea level rates of rise computed for the same tide gauge at two different times.

-As also reported elsewhere, the latest PSMSL "Table of Relative Mean Sea Level Secular Trends derived from PSMSL RLR Data" update 14-Feb-2014 (www.psmsl.org) proposes the relative rates of rise computed for 560 tide gauges of variable record length (maximum 183, minimum 21, average 56.5 years) with the more recent, shortest tide gauges collected mostly in areas of subsidence and a strongly non-uniform geographical coverage.
+As also reported elsewhere, the latest PSMSL "Table of Relative Mean Sea Level Secular Trends derived from PSMSL RLR Data" update 14-Feb-2014 (www.psmsl.org)

+proposes the relative rates of rise computed for 560 tide gauges of variable record length (maximum 183, minimum 21, average 56.5 years) with the more recent, shortest tide gauges collected mostly in areas of subsidence and a strongly non-uniform geographical coverage.